andyaiken/skirmish/docs/tasks.md

 * Encounters:
   * Implement actions
-    * Handle the selected action's parameters, in order
-    * Add missing effects
     * Lose turn should set a flag on the combatant
       * On start of turn, notify and end turn
       * This flag should be reflected in the initiative list
-    * Run the selected action's effects
     * Allow the user to opt for a universal action instead
+    * Show log of action's logic
+    * Add missing effects
   * Implement AI so that monsters can take their turns
   * Show turn log for current combatant, if it's a monster
     * With a button to take each action in turn